ffohturk/QLoRA-DPO/README.md

-In this project we try to combine the computational efficiency of QLoRA with the effeciency of the DPO algorithm.
+In this project we combine the computational efficiency of QLoRA with the DPO algorithm.

+Many implementations exist, but this is mine.

 Workflow:

 1) Finetune model on RLHF type dataset to put it in the correct format.
+The dataset for finetuning could for instance consist of prompt together with chosen response.
-Can use prompt together with 'chosen' or 'preferred' response.
+2) To prepare the DPO training we can concatenate prompt together with 'chosen' or 'preferred' response.
-2) Prepare data so that you have a chosen and rejected
-3) Generate data with a given prompt in both the trainable model and reference model.
-This gives some log probs and you want to increase the log probs of the tokens of the preferred response and decrease those of the rejected response.
+3) The reference model can be obtained by disabling the peft adapters.
+4) Run a forward pass to generate the required log probabilities of the chosen and rejected response, done in one forward pass.
-4) Construct DPO loss and do the training.
+5) Construct DPO loss and do the backward pass.